msnrn23/finance-dashboard/README.md

 **No server required.** Everything runs in the browser.
 Host it anywhere static files are served — GitHub Pages, Netlify, Vercel, S3, etc.

+git init && git add .  ------> **This is for add/delete any files from client directory to Git respositary ** git commit -m "Finance dashboard" git branch -M main ------> **This is for main branch git remote add origin https://github.com/YOUR_USERNAME/finance-dashboard.git git push -u origin main ------> **This is for add/delete any files from client directory to Git respositary **

 ---<img width="1224" height="746" alt="image" src="https://github.com/user-attachments/assets/9f43e4b2-68d5-4b55-80df-e08755573fb2" />